Senate OKs North American Trade Deal To Replace NAFTA, Giving Trump A Much-Needed Win

 Critics, including Trump and many Democrats, say NAFTA sent U.S. jobs across the border.
 The president has frequently maligned NAFTA as "perhaps the worst trade deal ever made."

-But a report from 2017 by the nonpartisan Congressional Research Service concluded that the impact of NAFTA over a quarter-century was difficult to isolate.
+But a 2017 report by the nonpartisan Congressional Research Service concluded that the impact of NAFTA over a quarter-century was difficult to isolate.

 "A major challenge in assessing NAFTA is separating the effects that came as a result of the agreement from other factors.
 U.S. trade with Mexico and Canada was already growing prior to NAFTA and it likely would have continued to do so without an agreement," it said.